 The supplied Loctite 243 locking glue is "Blue" and is for disassemble of parts with hand tools.
-Loctite "Red" is permanent and requires heat to undo (450°F for 5 minutes).
-Applying locking glue correctly is important.
+Note: If Loctite "Red" is used it is permanent and requires heat to undo (450°F for 5 minutes).
+Applying locking glue "Blue" correctly is important.
 The surfaces must be clean and degreased.
-Glue needs to be put in the hole as well as threads for blind holes such as with the Locking bolt.
+Locking Glue needs to be put in the hole as well as threads for blind holes such as with the Locking bolt.